Level Access

 Who benefits from accessible links?

 An accessible link is a line of link text that makes sense without any additional context.
-Links that clearly convey their purpose or function are easier for users to understand and navigate.
+Links that convey their purpose or function are easier for users to understand and navigate.
 They can be especially important for people with cognitive disabilities who may need additional context to help them understand what action to take.

 Clearly written link text also benefits people who use keyboard-only navigation and assistive technologies like screen readers.
-Some people with mobility disabilities have trouble gripping a mouse or using a touchpad, and access digital content with the keyboard alone.
+Some people with mobility disabilities have trouble gripping a mouse or using a touchpad and accessing digital content with the keyboard alone.
 Because keyboard-only users typically rely on the “tab” key, rather than a mouse, to move through web content, descriptive anchor text is necessary for these users to quickly identify and select relevant links.

 Meanwhile, many people with visual disabilities navigate the web using screen readers, which convert on-screen text into speech.
 Properly written link text enables screen reader users to understand a link’s destination before they click on it, saving valuable time and preventing confusion.

-Of course, accessible links aren’t just helpful for people with disabilities: well-written link text ultimately enhances user experience for everyone.
+Of course, accessible links aren’t just helpful for people with disabilities: well-written link text ultimately enhances the user experience for everyone.
 In turn, it benefits website owners by boosting common web performance metrics like time-on-site and conversion rate.

 Best practices for writing accessible link text